EsriDE/typescript-widget-templates/Readme.md

 git init
 ```
 #### Create browser-readable project
 As the code in the "JS_API_4.x" and "WebAppBuilder" folders is not embedded into a project that is browser-readable, you should take the desired widget code and place it into your own project.
-In case you just want to see the simple 4.x "CameraStatus" widget in action, you're free to use the small sample app in the "docs" folder.
+In case you just want to see the simple 4.x "CameraStatus" widget in action, you're free to use the small sample app in the "docs" folder, which is live under https://esride.github.io/typescript-widget-templates/.

 ### Sample Coding
 ```